Nth-iteration-labs/contextual/README.md

 Overview
 --------

-R package facilitating the simulation and evaluation of context-free and contextual Multi-Armed Bandit policies or algorithms.
+R package facilitating the simulation and evaluation of context-free and contextual Multi-Armed Bandit policies.

 The package has been developed to: